-Jimmy is a carefree soul.
-He likes to hang out with the divers and is very social—sometimes he even lands on their swim fins.
+Jimmy likes to hang out with the divers and is very social—sometimes he even lands on their swim fins.

 Mimi is a bit more timid.
 Sometimes she’ll interact with divers, but occasionally she likes to be left alone.
 She enjoys a good neck scratch from time to time, however, and even has a ticklish spot on her neck—if you hit her tickle zone she withdraws her head back into her shell momentarily.

-To keep the turtles mentally agile, the divers perform two types of turtle training in the tank—visual and audible.
+To keep the turtles mentally agile, the divers engage the turtles in training sessions.

 Both Mimi and Jimmy respond to target training.
-BioPark staff use positive reinforcement to teach the turtles, rewarding positive behaviors and ignoring negative behaviors.
+BioPark staff use positive reinforcement to teach the turtles, rewarding desired behaviors and ignoring undesired behaviors.